 CALL US NOW on 01451 832563 or outside UK + 44 1451 832563

 To see more Charles JAMIESON Scottish art click

-To see more Robert KELSEY Scottish art click
+To see more Adam KENNEDY Scottish art click

 Peter King was born in Glasgow in 1953.
 He studied art, specialising in drawing and painting, at the Glasgow Art School under the tutelage of David Donaldson RSA and Duncan Shanks RSA. specialising in drawing & painting.

 Peter King taught Art and Design in Scottish schools for over 30 years and was Principal Teacher in Lanarkshire for over 20 years.
 He also holds a senior marker's position with S.Q.A.
 In 2010 he retired from teaching to focus on painting professionally.

 Peter King has created a distinctive style of paintings from a range of motifs, which he constantly returns to and reinterprets.
 He is fascinated by the aspects of changing moods of light, weather and seasons.
 The sources of his ideas are the seasonal effects of nature on the surrounding environment.
 Colour and the tactile qualities of paint are essential to his painting style; the marks, free paint and the textured shapes become field, wood and sky.
 Peter finds that the light, colour and weathered landscape of Kintyre, The Clyde Valley and the vast panorama of land and sky dominated by Tinto Hill and the Scottish Borders are a constant source of ideas and inspiration.

 In 2010 Peter was awarded the Awards House for an Art Lover by the RGI.